RolandChristensen/developer-journal/_drafts/github-projects.md

 date: 2024-01-22
 ---

 Notes taken setting up a project to use to track my learning objectives.

-I prefer a project board to visualize work over a traditional todo list and calendar/reminders.
-There is a reason why modern software development has evolved to use a project board.
-Using boards for everything from goal management to family daily chores is a good way to organize yourself and your team.
-A hand drawn task board with sticky notes works.

-Being in technology, I create a task board for my career development and add tasks for learning new technology and keeping up with newer versions of the old technologies.

 Sample Projects:
 * Career Development
 * Make it Stick
 * Portfolio

+---------  All of the above should be left out of the actual post  -----------------

+I prefer a project board to visualize work over a traditional todo list and calendar/reminders.
+There is a reason why modern software development has evolved to use a project board.
+Using boards for everything from goal management to family chores is a good way to organize yourself and your team.
+I like having a hand drawn task board with sticky notes around the home office and on the refrigerator.

+Being in technology, I created a task board for my career development and add issues for:
+* Learning the business rules for the product being developed for my current project
+* Reading the documentation of my current project
+* Reading the code of my current project
+* Learning new technology
+* Keeping up to date with newer versions of the old technologies I use

-# GitHub Docs > GitHub Issues > Projects (Free)
+# GitHub Docs > GitHub Issues > Projects (Free version)
 https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects

-Project Management Light (But Being Developed)

 Project management concepts are not discussed in the docs.
 Basic knowledge is a pre-requisite or the willingness to learn independently.

-* You can add custom fields (Metadata) to items such as:
-    * Date fields
-    * Number fields
-    * Select fields
-    * Text fields
-    * Iteration field
-* Automations to do things on field changes, via the API, or using GitHub Actions
-* Tasklists allow you to create issue hierarchies, sub-tasks, and relations between issues.
-* Create *views* to query project and save for future use.

 # Create New Personal User Project
 1. Click Profile Picture